pabloduran016/TOBEDONE/README.md

 # TOBEDONE
-Todoist sync aplication with python.
-Application to update data from todist and upload datat to todist using a txt
+Have you ever wanted to sync up TODOs from your mobile phone to any device you want?
+Tobedone is a python app that allows you to sync up any text file with your todoist account.
+The only thing you need to do is install the todist account and set up a config file in any other device.

-You can create a .txt file and sync it with the TOdoist app.
+You can create a .txt file and sync it with the Todoist app.
 Any changes you make on the app will affect the .txt the oder way around.
 Currently, the actions supporte are:
 * Push: Change the Todist app according to the text file
 * Pull: Fetch the current changes from Todoist